-Several award and scholarship recipients are selected by each department during the academic year.
-Students wishing to be considered should complete the scholarship application and return it to their program director.
+Several award and scholarship recipients are selected by each program during the academic year.
+Students wishing to be considered should contact their program director.

-The UTHSC cytotechnology program enjoys the enthusiastic support of many highly successful alumni.
+The UTHSC Master of Cytopathology Practice program enjoys the enthusiastic support of many highly successful alumni.
 Graduates of the program are members of the University of Tennessee National Alumni Association and as such, have many opportunities to provide gifts to the program.
-Alumni stay in touch with the program and each other through the college newsletter that is published twice a year.
+Alumni stay in touch with the program and each other through emails and the college newsletter that is published annually.
 Alumni who wish to contribute to the program can do so by giving to the:

 - Erickson-Rube Cytotechnology Scholarship,